crmlatte/tp/docs/UserGuide.md

 ### Exporting data : `export`

-Exports the current student and active timed event data to a CSV file.
+**Exports the current student and active timed event data** to a CSV file.
 The data is written in a structured format where students' details are saved along with active timed events.

 Format: `export OUTPUT_CSV_FILE_PATH`

-* `ABSOLUTE_FILE_PATH`: The absolute path where the CSV will be saved.
+* `OUTPUT_CSV_FILE_PATH`: The absolute path where the CSV will be saved.
 * The absolute path format is dependent on the operating system.
 * Relative paths are not supported.
 * If the parent directory of the CSV file does not exist, an error will occur, and the file will not be created.